Sidebar navigation

 Our Energy and Environment Team consists of two professionals with a remit that covers sustainable travel, carbon management, environmental legislation compliance systems, energy, water and waste contracts, and associated budget and invoice management.
 The team includes:

-- Ian McCormack, Energy and Environment Manager
+- Tolulope Akanimodo, Energy and Carbon Performance Manager

-- Ellie Rundle-Johnson, Sustainability Co-ordinator
+- Kimberly Williams, Sustainability and Utilities Co-ordinator

 The team cover operational sustainability project improvements in the region of £200,000 annually.